Information: As an influence that leads to transformation

 Information is any type of pattern that influences the formation or transformation of other patterns.
 In this sense, there is no need for a conscious mind to perceive, much less appreciate, the pattern.
 Consider, for example, DNA.
 The sequence of nucleotides is a pattern that influences the formation and development of an organism without any need for a conscious mind.
 One might argue though that for a human to consciously define a pattern, for example a nucleotide, naturally involves conscious information processing.
+However, the existence of unicellular and multicellular organisms, with the complex biochemistry that leads, among other events, to the existence of enzymes and polynucleotides that interact maintaining the biological order and participating in the development of multicellular organisms, precedes by millions of years the emergence of human consciousness and the creation of the scientific culture that produced the chemical nomenclature.

 Systems theory at times seems to refer to information in this sense, assuming information does not necessarily involve any conscious mind, and patterns circulating (due to feedback) in the system can be called information.
 In other words, it can be said that information in this sense is something potentially perceived as representation, though not created or presented for that purpose.
 For example, Gregory Bateson defines "information" as a "difference that makes a difference".

 If, however, the premise of "influence" implies that information has been perceived by a conscious mind and also interpreted by it, the specific context associated with this interpretation may cause the transformation of the information into knowledge.
 Complex definitions of both "information" and "knowledge" make such semantic and logical analysis difficult, but the condition of "transformation" is an important point in the study of information as it relates to knowledge, especially in the business discipline of knowledge management.
 In this practice, tools and processes are used to assist a knowledge worker in performing research and making decisions, including steps such as: